On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Density Reconstructions for a Fan-Beam Geometry

-Cobalt-60 was a popular material in radiotherapy due to its relatively long half life and with its only two initial energies that are sufficiently distinct it fits the requirements we have put on a potential source material.
+We assume a radiation source consisting of Cobalt-60.
+In a $\beta^-$ decay, the $\textrm{Co}^{60}_{27}$ nuclei decay into $\textrm{Ni}_{28}^{60}$, causing the latter, excited nuclei to emit photons of only two energy levels with the values $E_0^1 = 1.173$\,MeV, $E_0^2 = 1.332$\,MeV.
+60Co was a popular material in radiotherapy due to its relatively long half life and with its only two initial energies that are sufficiently distinct it fits the requirements we have put on a potential source material.

-Computing the operator $\mathcal{L}_1^{\tilde{n}_e, E_0^k}$ as described above, we again apply the nonlinear conjugate gradient method to the same unconstrained problems as before (where every $\mathcal{L}_1^{\tilde{n}_e}$ is replaced by $\mathcal{L}_1^{\tilde{n}_e, \mathrm{pol}}$), i.e. \begin{itemize} \item problem \eqref{eqn:minimizationConsistencyForward} in order to check the consistency of the linearized operator with the inexact prior with the data $g_1$, results for the thorax phantom in \cref{subfig:pc_rec_g1} ($\lambda = 0$) and \cref{subfig:pc_rec_g1_TV} ($\lambda$ tuned by the L-curve method) and for the synthetic phantom in \cref{subfig:Al_pc_rec_g1,subfig:Al_pc_rec_g1_TV}. \item problem \eqref{eqn:L1appliedtowholeSpec} with our approximation $g_1+g_2+\eta$ of the whole spectrum as data, results in \cref{subfig:pc_rec_spec,subfig:pc_rec_spec_TV} (thorax phantom) and \cref{subfig:Al_pc_rec_spec,subfig:Al_pc_rec_spec_TV} (synthetic phantom) \item problem \eqref{eqn:minimizationDerivative} with an additional preprocessing differentiation step on the spectrum and the weight matrix, results in \cref{subfig:pc_rec_spec_dE,subfig:pc_rec_spec_dE_TV} (thorax phantom) and \cref{subfig:Al_pc_rec_spec_dE,subfig:Al_pc_rec_spec_dE_TV} (synthetic phantom). \end{itemize} The results are of equally convincing quality as in the case of a monochromatic source.
-The prior from the initial sparse-view CT step is sufficient to recover both phantoms correctly with few artifacts when given the data $g_1$.
-When we incorporate the rest of the spectrum, the reconstruction fails as in the monochromatic case due to the tremendous noise levels.
-With an additional differentiation step, we can handle the noise and reduce the impact of $g_2$ and possibly higher-order terms on the reconstruction due to their smoothness.
+Apart from the computation of a second weight matrix, the reconstructions are computed the same way as in the monochromatic case.
+We only give the solutions of \cref{eqn:CSTvariationalForm2} for the thorax phantom (\cref{fig:ReconstructionsThoraxPC}) and the second phantom in the aluminium case (\cref{fig:ReconstructionsAluPC}).
+The results are of equally convincing quality as in the case of a monochromatic source.
+With prior from the initial sparse-view CT step, the forward model is sufficiently accurate to recover both phantoms with few artifacts from the data $g_1$.
+Using a differentiation step, the impact of $g_2$ and possibly higher-order terms on the reconstruction are decreased due to their smoothness.
+TV regularization is used in order to take care of the remaining noise generated by the Poisson process.